Factsheet: Managing Disputes About Medical Treatment Decision-Making

 The types of matters tribunals may decide and the orders they may make differ depending on State and Territory laws.
 These might include deciding whether or not a person has decision-making capacity; or appointing or revoking the appointment of a substitute decision-maker e.g. a guardian.
 Depending on the State or Territory, tribunals may also have power to decide whether to consent or refuse consent to medical treatment, or whether life-sustaining treatment should be withheld or withdrawn.

 In making decisions, tribunals must consider a range of factors outlined in State or Territory guardianship and medical treatment legislation.
 This generally includes the person’s best interests, and what the person would have wanted for themselves.

 The Supreme Court

-Generally cases are bought before the courts by aged care services rather than individual health professionals or aged care workers.
+Generally cases are bought before courts and tribunals by aged care services rather than individual health professionals or aged care workers.
 Before instigating court proceedings, legal advice should be sought.

 When making a decision a Supreme Court must consider the person’s best interests.
 There are no established criteria for determining this, but the courts will consider factors including:

 - medical evidence regarding the person’s diagnosis, prognosis and treatment options;